Riteshdolas/social-media-backend/README.md

-# 📸 Instagram - Backend
+# 📸 social media - Backend

 This is the **backend server** for an Instagram clone built with Node.js, Express.js, and MongoDB.
 It handles user authentication, posting, commenting, liking, following, messaging, and more.